 Let’s look at each type of pension in more detail…

-Most UK citizens can claim the state pension on retirement if they have at least 10 years of National Insurance contributions.
-The age that people first can claim the state pension is currently 65 years old, however this is rising.
-This will be 66 for everyone from October 2020, and by April 2046, everyone will have a state pension age of 68.
+Most people can claim the State Pension on retirement if they have at least 10 years of National Insurance contributions.
+The State Pension age is always under review by the government.
+Currently, the age that people can first claim the State Pension is currently 66, rising to 68 by April 2046.
 You can forecast your state pension age using the government’s ‘Check your state pension’ calculator.